Friday evening, my 11-month-old ended up in the emergency room and was eventually admitted to the children’s hospital.

 After three days in the hospital, and my tiny baby pumped full of strong antibiotics, we were on our way home with an infant that was way better than when we’d come in.

 Lesson #1 – Be Prepared

 You know, if I’m honest with myself, I feel like I could have kept all this from happening.
 Maybe.
 Maybe not.
-But, I could have at least been better prepared and at least tried harder.
+But I could have, at least, been better prepared.

-What I needed was an antibiotic-like herbal tincture.
-I had an immune boosting tincture which is a great start, but that’s typically used when colds or the flu is going around and you want to help your body stay strong so you don’t get sick.
+What I needed was a strong antibacterial herbal tincture.
+I had a mild immune-supportive tincture which is a great start.
+These are typically used when a cold or the flu is going around and you want to help your body stay strong so you don’t get sick.
 My guy was already sick.
-What I needed was something to help his body fight hard against what was making him sick.
-A tincture is the quickest way to get the medicinal properties of herbs into your body and it’s great when you’re sick and don’t feel like taking pills or drinking tea.
+What I needed was something to help his body fight hard against what was making him sick — something that had some action against the actual microbes themselves.
+A tincture is the quickest way to get the beneficial properties of herbs into your body, and they’re great to use when you’re sick and don’t feel like taking pills or drinking tea.